Table of contents

 , tcpdump

-will print out however many packets it was able to capture withe the filter that we gave it.
+will print out however many packets it was able to capture with the filter that we gave it.
 On my end, here’s what the output was when I stopped tcpdump

 , your might vary depending on some timing issues.